Alternative Therapies for Hip Dysplasia in a Dog

 4. Fatty Acids: These products have anti-oxidant properties and reduce the inflammation in the joint.
 Salmon oil can be purchased commercially, or you can feed fresh salmon twice a day.

 5. Herbs: Several herbal therapies are available.
 If you decide to try something, do so for at least a few months, as results may take time.

-Ayurvedic products (available in some health stores): A combination of Ashwaganda, an anti-inflammatory, and Boswellia, another anti-inflammatory, may help with the pain.
+- Ayurvedic products (available in some health stores): A combination of Ashwagandha, an anti-inflammatory, and Boswellia, another anti-inflammatory, may help with the pain.

 7. Colostrum: Mostly used with herbal therapies, colostrum (the first milk produced after birth) is suggested since it provides minerals and other substances that the dog may be missing.
 Goat´s whey is another supplement available, and the producers claim it provides biologically active sodium that the dog needs in the joint.